Former Michigan House leader, wife plead not guilty to misusing political funds

 Lee Chatfield and Stephanie Chatfield appeared in a Lansing-area court by video conference from Kentucky, where they plan to attend the Kentucky Derby.

-Chatfield, a Republican, was speaker of the House from 2019 to 2020.
+Chatfield, a Republican, was speaker of the House in 2019 and 2020.
 He is accused of using money for personal travel, housing and other benefits when he was in office.
 Investigators said he tapped political funds that were created under federal law as tax-exempt social welfare organizations.

 Stephanie Chatfield monitored her husband’s credit card balance and paid it off with money from the Peninsula Fund, including $132,000 over a 14-month period, Attorney Dana Nessel said when charges were filed in April.